edinburgh-napier/SET09102/notes/unit1_code_quality/readability.md

 understand without requiring deep context or additional explanation.
 This results in code that is easier to debug, refactor, and extend over time.

-### Minimizing Dependencies
+### Minimising Dependencies

-The clean code approach also stresses the importance of minimizing dependencies, which aligns with the following software engineering principles:
+The clean code approach also stresses the importance of minimising dependencies, which aligns with the following software engineering principles:

 * **Dependency Inversion Principle (DIP)**: In clean code, the Dependency Inversion